Tobias-Opsahl/Hybrid-Concept-based-Models/README.md

 ## How to Run the Code

 Once the desired dataset is downloaded and the dependecies are installed, the code can be run.
 The code is run by either running `python run_shapes.py` or `python run_cub.py` with command line arguments explained below, which runs experiments on ConceptShapes and CUB, respectively.
-The file `run_make_datasets_shapes.py` was used for generating the ConceptShapes datasets, but we once again refer to [this repository](https://github.com/Tobias-Opsahl/ConceptShapes) for better documentation and code.
-Please run the files with `-h` to see the full list of command line arguments.
+The file `run_make_datasets_shapes.py` was used for generating the ConceptShapes datasets.

 ConceptShapes can be run on an ordinary laptop's CPU, but we recommend using a GPU when using the full CUB dataset.